-Both recipes call for ingredients that you’re likely to already have in your kitchen.
+These buns call for ingredients that you’re likely to already have in your kitchen.
 And if you have a bread machine, the dough for these soft milk buns takes absolutely no effort to put together.
 It takes the guess work out of bread making if you’re new to it.
-I just remove the ball of dough after its first proofing and roll it into 16 smaller balls.
+I just remove the ball of dough after its first proofing in the bread machine and roll it into 16 smaller balls.
 The second proofing happens in loaf pans before they’re baked in the oven.

 I’ve included instructions for making these soft milk buns using a kitchen stand mixer if you don’t have a bread machine.
-They can also be made by hand, but you’ll need to be prepared to invest a good deal of elbow grease and patience to do this.
+They can also be made by hand, but you’ll need to be prepared to invest a good deal of elbow grease and patience to do this (@rosalindsk has a great series of videos on her IG Stories Highlights on bread kneading.
+She talks specifically about hand kneading soft milk buns).
 This high hydration dough is very sticky.
 I haven’t attempted it myself, but this dough can probably be made in your food processor or blender if you are already familiar with making doughs in your machine.

 - Try to make these soft milk buns in a cool kitchen.
 I tend to prepare them at night or in an air-conditioned space.